scoconno/scoconno.github.io/Teaching/Examined/Intro/Start.md

 ## Next Steps

 1. Read the syllabus carefully.
 Course policies vary by professors, sometimes significantly.
 I don't allow make-ups, other professors do.
-You need to understand the policies that govern this course and what is required of you.
+You need to understand the policies that govern this course and understand what is required of you.
 2. Complete Week 1.